CampagneLaboratory/variationanalysis-apps/goby-indexed-genome-builder-3/Readme.md

 **What does this app do?**

-Build a [Goby](http://campagnelab.org/software/goby/) Indexed Genome from a FASTA reference genome.
+Build a [Goby](http://campagnelab.org/software/goby/) Indexed Genome from a FASTA Reference Genome.

 **How does this app work?**